Arts & Culture

 L.B.
 Brown Annual Heritage Festival

-Three days of entertainment celebrated on the L.B.
-Brown House grounds.
+Enjoy three days of entertainment celebrating L.B.
+Brown during this annual Central Florida history and heritage festival.
 The event features vendors, “back in the day” demonstrations, senior citizens activities, a history lecture, music and dance, a talent show and a gospel program on Sunday.

 More Bartow Historical Experiences